Lavar Ball Wants Lonzo Focused On Lakers, While Brother LiAngelo Still Detained In China

 Lavar Ball only wants NBA son Lonzo Ball concentrating on the things he can control.

 With that in mind, Ball has instructed his eldest son to keep his focus on the L.A.
-Lakers and his rookie season, and leave the worrying about younger brother LiAngelo up to him and the U.S. government.
+Lakers and his rookie season and leave the worrying about younger brother LiAngelo up to him and the U.S. government.

 “My dad did call me but didn’t give me much information,” Lonzo told ESPN of his brother and two other UCLA men’s basketball players being detained in China after being charged with shoplifting.